 Ramona L. Pérez is Professor of Anthropology and Director of the Center for Latin American Studies at San Diego State University.
 She also is graduate faculty in the joint doctoral program in Global Health and for the Department of Women’s Studies.
 Her research focuses on food, nutrition, and health among marginalized populations; adolescent and youth identity and empowerment among transnational, Mexican and Central American migrant youth; gendered and ethnic marginalization and the state; rural to urban community growth; the political economy of tourism in Oaxaca; and the gendered and moral nature of community economies in Mexico.
 Her current work spans the US/Mexico border, southern Mexico, Nicaragua, and Brazil.
 She conducts a summer qualitative research field school, directs internship opportunities for graduate students in the border region and throughout Latin America, and coordinates the Mixtec and Zapotec language programs at SDSU.
 A few of her recent publications include: If you don’t use chiles from Oaxaca is it still Mole Negro?
 Shifts in Traditional Practices, Techniques and Ingredients of Cuisine Among Oaxacan Migrants (2015), TecnoEstética Translocal y Alimento en MexAmérica (Translocal Technoaesthetics and Food in MexAmerica) 2014; Crossing the Border From Boyhood to Manhood: Male Youth Experiences of Crossing, Loss, and Structural Violence as Unaccompanied Minors (2012); Good and Bad Death: Perspectives of Mexican American Older Adults [with E. Ko] (2012); Navigating the Slipstream of Changing Food Environments: Transnational Perspectives on Dietary Behaviors and Implications for Nutrition Counseling” [with M. Handley] (2012); and Savoring the Taste of Home: The pervasiveness of lead poisoning from ceramic and its implications in transnational care packages (2010).
 She received a Ph.D. in Anthropology from the University of California, Riverside in 1997.

-Cristina Alfaro is a professor in the College of Education at San Diego State University (SDSU).
-She also serves as Associate Vice President for International Affairs.
+Cristina Alfaro was a professor in the College of Education at San Diego State University (SDSU).
+She now serves as Associate Vice President for International Affairs at SDSU.
 She earned her doctorate degree, in Teacher Preparation for Multilingual Learners, from the Claremont and San Diego State University joint graduate program.
-Dr. Alfaro teaches credential and graduate level courses where her work focuses on preparing teachers in the area of English language and Biliteracy development with a global perspective.
+Dr. Alfaro taught credential and graduate level courses where her work focuses on preparing teachers in the area of English language and Biliteracy development with a global perspective.
 She has two decades of experience in directing both local and international teacher education programs in California, Mexico, and Europe.
 Dr. Alfaro is the recipient of the College of Education 2010 Excellence in Teaching Award.
-Her background as an elementary biliteracy teacher in ethno and linguistically diverse communities, has served her well in preparing teachers to teach students how to critically read the word and the world.
+Her background as an elementary biliteracy teacher in ethno and linguistically diverse communities, served her well in preparing teachers to teach students how to critically read the word and the world.

 Mordechay, K. & Alfaro , C. (2019).
 The Binational Context of the Students We Share: What Do Educators on Both Sides of the Border Need to Know?
 Kappa Delta Pi Record 55:1, 30-35, DOI: 10.1080/00228958.2019.1549438